Shalomig/management-service-api/README.md

 Before running the service, ensure you have the following installed:
 	•	Java 1.8+
-	•	cURL or a similar HTTP client (optional for testing API)**
+	•	cURL or a similar HTTP client (optional for testing API)** How to Run the Web UI Service

-Download the Executable JAR File

-You can download the pre-built JAR file directly from the executable-jar directory in the repository:
-	1. Navigate to the executable-jar folder in the GitHub UI; https://github.com/Shalomig/management-service-api/blob/dev-br/target/management-service-1.0-SNAPSHOT.jar
-	2. Download the JAR file to your local machine.
+1. Download the Project Files: Clone or download this repository to your local machine.
+2. Navigate to the Executable JAR Folder: cd management-service-api/target
  ===============Usage=============
 Run the JAR File
 	1. Open a terminal.